syncfusion-content/javascript-docs/js/CircularGauge/Events-and-Public-Methods.md

 ### Getting Sub Gauge Location

-The [`getSubGaugeLocation`](../api/js/ejcirculargauge#methods:getsubgaugelocation) method is used to get location of subgauge.
+The [`getSubGaugeLocation`](../api/js/ejcirculargauge#methods:getsubgaugelocation) method is used to get location of subGauge.

 {% highlight html %}